mrocklin/blog/_posts/work/2019-09-02-interactive-hpc.md

 Python and Jupter notebooks rather than highly tuned C++/MPI code that runs overnight.

+This mismatch causes frustration both for users and for system administrators.
 This frustration is reasonable.
-HPC hardware and policies weren't designed for these use cases, but there are steps we can take to adapt HPC centers for data science use.
+HPC hardware and policies weren't designed for these use cases, and the rise of data science happened more quickly than our typical HPC procurement cycle.
+Fortunately, there are steps we can take to adapt existing HPC centers for data science use today.
 These steps can either be taken at the user level (this is prevalent today) or at the institutional level (this is generally rare, but growing quickly).